 Want to feel better?
 Here are some of my own fuckups from when I started out:

 I charged £10 per page of web copy.
 I lost a client because I told him I could write 10 articles in 24 hours.
-And I’m pretty sure you’ve heard about how one of my first ever clients paid me less than £5 per article.
+And maybe you’ve heard how one of my first ever clients paid me less than £5 per article.
 I wouldn’t have gotten to where I am today without those experiences though.

 So no: I don’t know the answer.
 I don’t know how much you should quote.
 No-one does.
 THERE IS NO RIGHT ANSWER.
 You could ask ten different people what they’d charge for the exact same thing, and you’d get ten different answers back.
 So you’re going to have to figure this out for yourself.

-For one thing, if you’re a total newb at this, you’re not going to be able to charge what I charge.
-Because I’ve been doing this for a while.
-I’ve proved myself.
-Built a reputation.
-Gotten testimonials and published examples of my work.
-I can charge more than you, because I’m more experienced.
-Yeah, because I’m better at it than you.
-And I’m not saying that to be a cunt.
-I’m saying it because it’s true.
+For one thing, if you’re a total newb at this, you’re not going to be able to charge what more experienced people charge.
 I mean, there’s no way I could have charged what I charge now when I first started out, because I didn’t know what the hell I was doing.
 Only by charging £10 for a page of copy did I learn that I shouldn’t charge £10 for a page of copy.

 I know you don’t want to be ‘undervalued’, but let’s face reality here: if you’ve never done this before, which I’m guessing you haven’t, otherwise you wouldn’t be asking me exactly how much to charge this particular client who wants this specific thing, you probably won’t be able to charge the ‘going rates’.
 You won’t seem confident enough to command those sorts of rates.
 And maybe you shouldn’t anyway, because you’re not worth the going rates yet.
 You don’t have the experience or the know-how to charge the same as professionals who’ve been doing this for years.